Komi Republic: Religion

 According to a 2012 survey, 30.2% of the population of Komi adheres to the Russian Orthodox Church, 4% are unaffiliated generic Christians, 1% are Rodnovers or Komi native religious believers, 1% are Muslims, 1% are Orthodox Christians not belonging to churches or members of non-Russian Orthodox churches, 1% are Old Believers, and 0.4% are members of the Catholic Church.
 In addition, 41% of the population declared to be "spiritual but not religious", 14% is atheist, and 6.4% follows other religions or failed to answer the question.

 Education

 There are over 450 secondary schools in the republic (with ~180,000 students).
 The most important higher education facilities include Komi Republican Academy of State Service and Administration, Syktyvkar State University and Ukhta State Technical University.

 Politics

 The head of government in the Komi Republic is the Head of the Republic.
-As of 2021, the current Head is Vladimir Uyba who took office after his predecessor Sergey Gaplikov resigned.
+As of 2024, the current Head is Rostislav Goldshteyn.

 The State Council is the legislature.

 Economy

-The Komi Republic's major industries include oil processing, timber, woodworking, natural gas and electric power industries.
+The Komi Republic's major industries include oil processing, timber, woodworking, paper, natural gas and electric power industries.
 Major industrial centers are Syktyvkar, Inta, Pechora, Sosnogorsk, Ukhta, and Vorkuta.

 Komigaz conducts natural gas transportation and distribution.
+The Yaregskoye oil field is developed by Lukoil.

+The petroleum, wood and paper industries made up 94.5% of the Republic’s exports in 2021.